 Permanent Loss and Disability

-If your injury has left you with a disability, you may be able to claim damages for the permanent loss and affect that your disability will have on your life.
+If your injury has left you with a disability, you may be able to claim damages for the permanent loss and effect that your disability will have on your life.
 In some cases, a disabled person may never be able to work again.
 These damages can supplement future income and provide some relief from financial stress.
 Your attorney can help you decide what to ask for when it comes to these damages, and they may also refer you to the Social Security program and other types of supplemental pay for people who cannot work.

 Wrongful death occurs when someone is killed because of another person’s negligence.
 If someone you love was in a truck accident that resulted in their death, you may be eligible to file a wrongful death lawsuit against the negligent party.
-A wrongful death lawsuit is completely separate from the criminal charged they may occur, and can help with compensation for medical bills and funeral costs, as well as pain and suffering.
+A wrongful death lawsuit is completely separate from the criminal charges they may occur and can help with compensation for medical bills and funeral costs, as well as pain and suffering.

 Why is an experienced attorney so critical after a truck accident?

-A solid case for compensation can be quickly lost without the help of a qualified and experienced St Petersburg Truck Accident Attorney, and you may only have the one opportunity to win the compensation that you deserve and to hold the negligent party responsible for the pain and suffering and damage they’ve caused.
+A solid case for compensation can be quickly lost without the help of a qualified and experienced St Petersburg truck accident attorney, and you may only have the one opportunity to win the compensation that you deserve and to hold the negligent party responsible for the pain and suffering and damage they’ve caused.
 An attorney will also understand the filing process, is able to preserve evidence, and will be on top of deadlines and correspondence with insurance companies.

 Contact an Experienced St. Petersburg Truck Accident Attorney Today

 Contact us at Jones Law Group today and schedule a free consultation to see how we can build your case and best represent you in your truck accident case.
-We can be reached by calling 727-571-1333, by filling out our online contact form, or by using our Chat feature below.
+We can be reached by calling 727-571-1333, filling out our online contact form, or by using our Chat feature below.